 The owner of a house is the person whose name is on the title deeds.
 These are legal documents that are used to show who officially owns a house or piece of land, as well as other relevant information about the property.
 Title deeds are registered in the Land Register, a public register covering land and property in Scotland.
 What this means is that the owner isn't necessarily the person that paid for the house – what is important is who is registered as the owner.

 If you are planning on buying a property, for example with your partner, a friend or a family member, you'll need to decide who will be registered as the legal owner.
 This will be important if you choose to sell in the future, particularly if a relationship has broken down.

 Can you have more than one owner of a house?

 Yes, you can choose to register as joint owners of the property.
-There isn't a limit on the number of joint owners that can be registered, but having more than four can make it more difficult to get a mortgage.
-Making important decisions about the property will require the agreement of all of the joint owners.
-This includes deciding to rent the property out, to sell it, or to take out a loan against it.
+There isn't a limit on the number of joint owners that can be registered, but the more owners there are, the more issues there may be when it comes to managing the property and ultimately selling it.
+For example, having more than four may make it more difficult to get a mortgage.
+Further, making important decisions about the property will require the agreement of all of the joint owners.
+This includes deciding to rent the property out, sell it, or take a loan out against it.